sysfce2/aurutils/README.md

 # aurutils

-Collection of small helper tools for use with the Arch User Repository.
+Collection of helper tools for use with the Arch User Repository.

 ## aurqueue